syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 ## Avatar Types

-The `SfAvatarView` control provides the following five different ways to display the view:
+The `SfAvatarView` control provides the following three different ways to display the view:

 * `Initials` - Set the initial value in SfAvatarView.